Professional Sweetheart

 Professional Sweetheart is a 1933 American pre-Code romantic comedy directed by William A. Seiter from a screenplay by Maurine Watkins.
 It stars Ginger Rogers in her first film for RKO Radio Pictures, with Norman Foster, ZaSu Pitts and Frank McHugh.
-The film is a satire of the radio industry.
+The film is a satire of the radio industry; since it is pre-code, Rogers spends some of her time in high heels, stockings, and a slip.

 Plot

 Glory Eden is the "Purity Girl" of the Ippsie Wippsie Hour radio program.
 The show's sponsor, Sam Ipswich, discovered the orphan and made her a star in three months.
-He needs her public image to match her pure radio persona to promote Ippsie Wippsie, "the washcloth of queens."
+He needs her public image to match her pure radio persona to promote Ippsie Wippsie, "the washcloth of dreams."
 However, Glory longs to be a party girl who frequents nightclubs where she can drink, dance and meet men.
 She listens with envy as her black maid Vera describes the nightlife in Harlem.
 Ipswich is eager for her to sign a new contract, but she throws a tantrum and refuses because it explicitly prohibits all the things that she wants to do.

 Along with everything else that Glory has missed, she wants a sweetheart.
-Speed Dennis, Ipswich's press agent, considers this a great idea and thinks the man should be Anglo-Saxon (to appeal to the corn belt), and Herbert, Glory's dressmaker, insists that he should be under 25.
+Speed Dennis, Ipswich's press agent, considers this a great idea and thinks the man should be Anglo-Saxon (to appeal to the Corn Belt), and Herbert, Glory's dressmaker, insists that he should be under 25.
 Ipswich's secretary tells them that the "purest Anglo-Saxons" hail from the hills of Kentucky, so Glory chooses a fan letter at random from those written by young Kentucky men.
 Her selection is 23-year-old Jim Davy and she likes his photo.
 Ipswich, Speed and Herbert want her to choose someone else, but when "sob sister" reporter Elmerada de Leon comes to interview Glory, she spots the photo, so they must play along.

 Speed visits Kentucky to persuade the bashful Jim to accept a 10-day stay in New York.
 When Jim arrives in New York, the press expects him to marry Glory, so Speed prompts him to romance her.
 The wedding is conducted on the air.

 Tim Kelsey assigns O'Connor to steal Glory for his own radio program.
 O'Connor offers to help Jim and Glory sneak away for a private honeymoon in Atlantic City, away from the press.
 Jim is stunned to discover O'Connor's motive and that the marriage is merely a publicity stunt.
 At first, Jim insists that Glory wants to retire from showbusiness and settle down, but when she learns that the Kelsey contract has no restrictions on her lifestyle, she is eager to sign.
 Jim takes Glory to his home in rural Kentucky.